mstmvd/esri-arcgis/README.md

 `polygonLayerUrl` The url of an external service to retrieve source of polygon layer

-You can also set the center of map by update `initialCoordinate` variable
+You can also set the center of map by update `initialCoordinate` variable.